,

 You might also like our articles on the cost of Addison’s Disease treatment, Echocardiogram, or Blood transfusion for a dog.

-According to a post on the Diary of a Real-Life Veterinarian blog, every dog which is suspected with a heart failure is sent to a local cardiologist for an echocardiogram, which costs around $650.
-Depending on the result of the echocardiogram, you may have to spend only $30 per month for a prescription-based diet and heart medications or much more for other treatment solutions.
+According to a post on the Diary of a Real-Life Veterinarian blog, every dog that develops a heart murmur, whether it is a quiet murmur or a loud murmur, is sent to a local cardiologist for an echocardiogram, which costs around $650.
+Depending on the result of the echocardiogram, you may have to spend only $30 per month for a prescription-based diet and heart medications or much more for other treatment solutions for abnormal heart rhythms in dogs.

-From the PetInsuranceQuotes website, you’ll find that the costs for dog heart murmur treatment start at around $120 and go up to more than $21,000.
+From the PetInsuranceQuotes website, you’ll find that the costs for dog heart murmur treatment start at around $120 and go up to more than $21,000, depending on the grade of heart issue.

 What is a dog’s heart murmur?

-A heart murmur refers to the sound of turbulent blood flowing through the separate chambers of the heart – this sound can be heard with a stethoscope and can be either congenital (present at birth) or acquired later in life.
+A heart murmur refers to the abnormal sound of turbulent blood flowing through the separate heart chambers – this sound can be heard with a stethoscope in a veterinary office and can be either congenital (present at birth) or acquired later in life.
 This sound can often be described as a “washing machine noise” when auscultating (listening) to the heart.
 If no heart murmur is present, this sound should not be heard and the heartbeat should sound more like a clear “LUBB-DUPP”, which is referred to as a normal heart sound.

 Heart Murmur on XRaySince a heart murmur is not a disease in itself, but a sign of potential disease, treatment will depend on the underlying cause of the heart murmur.
 Therefore, the first step in treating a serious heart murmur is to diagnose its cause.